AntonioVdlC/chat/README.md

 Regardless of your prefered method of deployment, you will need to tweak a bit the source code to get it running!
 - First of, you may want to clone this repository.
-- Once that's done, please update your hostname (`HOST`) in the `.env` file.
-- You will also need to create Facebook Login access tokens and load them into your environment varibles, as well as a session secret and a Twitter API key and secret!
+- You will also need to create Facebook Login access tokens, as well as a Twitter API key and secret!
+- Once that's done, please copy the `.env.example` file into `.env` and update all the fields.
 - Finally, you can customize the title of the app in the `locales/` folder, and you may want to modify it too in the `manifest.json`.
 For a different set of colors, please take a look at the files inside `public/styles/`!
 Feel free to change the `favicon.ico` too, and the files inside the `public/icons/` folder.

 Now you're all set to deploy!

 ### Heroku

-Create a new Heroku app and provision a PostgreSQL database.
+Create a new Go Heroku app and provision a PostgreSQL database.
 In the dashboard, connect your GitHub repo to the app and Deploy ... there you go! :tada:

+> NB: As the `.env` file is ignored by git, you may want to copy the environment variables into Heroku directly!

 ## Contributing